MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     rpmd_traj_file = {file} -> "default.rpmd.xyz"

-The :code:`rpmd_traj_file` keyword sets the name for the file containing positions of all atoms of each bead of the ring polymer trajectory.
+The ``rpmd_traj_file`` keyword sets the name for the file containing positions of all atoms of each bead of the ring polymer trajectory.

 .. centered:: *default value* = "default.rpmd.xyz"